LugeKit/go_head_first_design_pattern/README.md

 ## Decorator

 Decorator is quite interesting, it can help you to add some extra abilities to the original type.
 Because there is no something like super.Call() in Go, I use a field to help us achieve this.

+## Singleton

+Singleton is quite different in different languages, while in Go you can use sync.Once to help you with it.
+You can look up it source code to help you understand how Go to do this job.
+Go uses atomic int and mutex to achieve singleton's goal.